lilyvander/dubootcamp-week1-html-css-git-challenge/README.md

 Module 1 challenge completed assignment

+Original code was provided by the DU virrtual coding bootcamp 10/23 and was modified by Lillian Vanderbloemen.

 My notes from the challenge

 I used the view page source command in Google Chrome to review the original code and determine what needed to be adjusted.